afunnydev/tinysociety/content/articles/2018-09-27-13-reasons-why-you-should-be-living-in-a-shed.md

 ## It’s Easier to Live Legally

 There are a wide variety of prefabricated sheds on the market, meaning finding one that fits your exact specifications shouldn’t be difficult.
 Building codes in most locations make it difficult to build your own tiny home to live in legally.
 By purchasing one of the many available tiny sheds, you’ll find there are far less restrictions.

+Just remember that depending on the state or city you live in, you may need to get a building permit first.
+Check out [this awesome list](https://shedplans.org/shed-permit/) to learn more about getting a building permit in your state or city.

 ## You Leave a Tinier Footprint